rpm-software-management/mock/releng/release-notes-next/system-monitor-plugin.feature.md

-New memory_accounting plugin for collecting memory statistics in the build phase
+New system_memory plugin for collecting various statistics in the build phase